Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-II and Type-III QC/Convolutional Codes

-As can easily be seen, the largest minimum Hamming distance upper bound is $\dmins \leq 54$ and it can be obtained if the weight matrix $\matr{A}$ equals (modulo row and column permutations) the last matrix in the above list. \end{corollary}
+As it can easily be seen, the largest \emph{upper bound} is $\{ \dmins, \, \dfree \} \leq 54$ and it can be obtained if the weight matrix $\matr{A}$ equals (modulo permutations of rows and columns) the last matrix in the above list. \end{corollary}